osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 Ring of Dirt    - Raises multiple dirt walls that form a ring around you Riot Drill      - 3 heavy riot bombs are shot in rapid succession at the same point Sat.
 Strike     - Shoots a projectile which paints the target area.
 Space based lasers then assault the target.
-Shockwave       - Creates a massive energy wave which ripples outwards without destroying the landscape Strangelove     - The end game weapon, scaled up dmsday device Suicide Bomb    - Detonates yourself causing a huge, powerful explosion
+Shotgun         - Shoots 6 pellets in a random spread with limited range/line of sight Shockwave       - Creates a massive energy wave which ripples outwards without destroying the landscape Strangelove     - The end game weapon, scaled up dmsday device Suicide Bomb    - Detonates yourself causing a huge, powerful explosion